JogleLew/ShortURL/README.md

 # shorturl

-A URL shortener site powered by Python and web.py.
+A URL shortener site powered by Python3 and web.py.

 ## Features